This post was originally published on Jan. 20, 2016, and was updated on May 2, 2017, Jan. 10, 2018, and Nov. 28, 2018.

 You’re limited to the design themes and styles they offer you.

 If your needs are simple, you might not care about the selection of blog themes and styles other blogging platforms offer.
 But many business owners and others who blog like being able to customize the look and feel of their blogs.
 WordPress offers oodles of free themes and premium themes so you can design your blog exactly the way you want.
 In fact, there are more than 44,000 WordPress plugins to choose from to further customize your blog as well.

 They lack community support in the form of forums and tutorials where you can get free “how-to” guides.

 Both community support and customer service seem limited as well because these are free platforms and they don’t have to care about you.
 In fact, when I had trouble with my free blog, I managed to find a customer support number, and they literally said to me that they couldn’t assist me because I had no purchased products on file with them.

-To be fair, there are loads of free “how-to” guides on forums for the free builders.
+To be fair, there are loads of free “how-to” guides on forums and on YouTube for the free builders.
 But they aren’t always easy to understand, and they can be frustrating to implement.